skroutz/downloader/README.md

  * `aggr_id`: string, Grouping identifier for the download job.
  * `aggr_limit`: int, Max concurrency limit for the specified group ( aggr_id ).
  * `url`: string, The URL pointing to the resource that will get downloaded.
+ * `callback_url`: string, The endpoint on which the job callback request will be performed.
  * `extra`: ( optional ) string, Client provided metadata that get passed back in the callback.
  * `mime_type`: ( optional ) string, series of mime types that the download is going to be verified against.